 CARES Act grants

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, which was passed by Congress and signed into law in March, provides Gettysburg College with higher education emergency relief funding.
 The College has signed and returned a certification and agreement to participate in the CARES Act emergency relief funding provided by the Department of Education in response to the COVID-19 outbreak.
 As part of this agreement, Gettysburg College will distribute at least 50 percent of this funding to students via emergency relief grants for a total amount of at least $828,017.
-The College was notified on June 16, 2020, that the funds had been awarded to the College.
+As of Wednesday, July 15 the College had distributed the entire amount of $828,017 to eligible students who requested funds.

-As required by the CARES Act, more information will be posted within 30 days regarding the calculation of emergency grants and the process used to distribute funds.
+As required by the CARES Act, the College has provided more information regarding the calculation of emergency grants and the process used to distribute funds.